gustavoaca1997/Caribay/README.md

 ### Literals
 #### Regular literals
-To match a single literal you write the following grammar:
+To match a single literal the user writes the following grammar:
 ```peg
 s <- 'this is a literal'
 ```

 #### Captured literals
-To also **capture** the literal in a syntactic rule, you write it with double quotes:
+To also **capture** the literal in a syntactic rule, the user writes it with double quotes:
 ```peg
 s <- "a"
 ```